JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ```@docs
 BigDiscreteDS
 ```
----

 This system is identical to [`ContinuousDS`](@ref) as far as definition is concerned.
 All operations are done in place, and the type is immutable.
-The same suggestions about using Functors and initialized Jacobians also applies here.
+The same suggestions about using Functors and initialized Jacobians also apply here.

 See the source code of the pre-defined [coupled standard maps](https://juliadynamics.github.io/DynamicalSystems.jl/latest/system_definition/#DynamicalSystems.Systems.coupledstandardmaps) for an example of a `BigDiscreteDS` definition.

+---

 ### Low-dimensional Discrete Systems
+The definition of low-dimensional discrete systems differs fundamentally from high dimensional ones, because everything is *much* more efficiently done with statically sized vectors.
 The Type representing such systems is called `DiscreteDS`:
 ```@docs
 DiscreteDS
 ```
----

 The documentation string of the constructor is perfectly self-contained, but for the sake of clarity we will go through all the steps in the following.

 `state` is simply the state the system starts (a.k.a. initial conditions) and